 Human society is a dynamic entity having certain existential requirements.
-These were discussed above.
+These were discussed above (asti: social unity, security and peace).
 Aside from its existence, the development and strength of its movement also depend on numerous factors.
-Amongst these, there are six that are the most essential.
-They characterize a developed and balanced civilization, capable of withstanding the weather of time.
+Among these, there are six that are the most essential.
+They characterize a developed and balanced civilization, capable of withstanding the test of time.